Orzlar/ozonic-admin-mod/README.md

 ozonic-admin-mod
 ================

-Just a simple Administration mod for Garrysmod, sandbox gamemode made exclusivally for Ozonic Server.
+Just a simple Administration mod for Garrysmod, sandbox gamemode made exclusively for Oz Serious Build.

 OZA functions (for use inside the mod)
 --------------------------------------